startinggravity/Drupal-8-Theme/README.md

 Editing may not be needed in your_theme.libraries.yml, or at least not right away.
 This is where you can add other CSS and JS files.
 You can find more information on the use of the libraries.yml file [here] (https://www.drupal.org/developing/api/8/assets).

-Edit line 1 of `gulpfile.js`, replacing `drupal.loc` with the domain of your local site.
+Edit line 1 of `gulpfile.js`, replacing `your-site.tld` with the domain of your local site.

 Now install all of the Node.js modules we need.